Vancouver, British Colombia, Canada

 The building participates in its own forgetting.
 It keeps no record of who came before.
 It just offers clean walls to the next company, ready to be marked, ready to be painted over.

 Most forgetting works that way.
-It’s not instant deletion but slow cover-up, a new coat of paint on a cleaner story.
-Writing the context, keeping the record, and naming what failed are quiet acts that prevent the past from being continuously overwritten by whatever story feels more convenient.
+It's not instant deletion but slow cover-up, a new coat of paint on a cleaner story.
+We don't forget because we're careless; we forget because systems make forgetting easier than remembering.

 Because today's convenience becomes tomorrow's forgetting.